 To make sure this doesn’t happen to you, I’ll teach you how to use oxygen absorbers properly to safely store your food for the long term.

 Oxygen absorbers are little packets of salt and iron powder that decrease the level of oxygen within a container or package. to military specifications of less than 2%, thus prolonging the shelf life of the food inside.

 They have been used as an inexpensive and harmless method to preserve food since the early 1990s.
 The primary goal of oxygen absorbers is to reduce residual oxygen levels inside cans or containers.

 Why Use Them?

-Live organisms of any kind cannot live in oxygen free environment, including microorganisms.
+Live organisms of any kind cannot live in an oxygen-free environment, including microorganisms.

-The lack of oxygen immediately eradicates the chance that any live organisms can survive and would be a barrier against adult insects laying their eggs there.
+Lack of oxygen eliminates the chance that any live organisms can survive, and is a barrier against adult insects laying their eggs there.

-There are many additional reasons to use oxygen absorbers to store your shelf food:
+There are many additional reasons to use oxygen absorbers to store your food:

 - It improves the qualities of polyunsaturated oils and fats

 - Eliminates the necessity for additives like sulfur dioxide